Nicky Hager's Other People's Wars :

 From this, the further questions follow:

-3) Do these actions actually harm New Zealand's standing internationally as a consequence of blithely following the
+3) Do these actions actually harm New Zealand's standing internationally as a consequence of following the interests of

 4) Will these matters be addressed in a public inquiry or similarly open and accountable forum?

 The involvement of the US and its allies such as Britain, Australia, Canada and New Zealand in Afghanistan and Iraq has

 posed a great many awkward problems of justification and motivation to all those concerned.
 Hager's book suggests that

 addressing these issues remains necessary; the reaction to his book only serves to underscore this point.